Saturday, January 24, 2026

 In prior posts (see the Notes below), I have explored the question of whether the US Federal Reserve could benefit from more automation and transparency.
 In this post I look at the question of whether automation could help identify different Crises Regimes in addition to Business-as-Usual (BAU, where automation is likely to work quite well).

-Using Principal Components Analysis (PCA, see the Notes below and the Boiler Plate) I have identified a Loss Function (L) for each of the four scenarios: L1 = BAU, L2Full-Employment GDP Controller, L3Financial-Inflation Controller and L4Inflation Controller.
-The Loss functions are plotted above.
-Over time: L1 (L+BAU) increases but hits a peak in 2010, L2 shows numerous cyclical peaks, the largest being after 1980, L3 is relatively stable but peaks around 2010 and L4 is relatively stable without an peaks.
+Using Principal Components Analysis (PCA, see the Notes below and the Boiler Plate) I have identified a Reaction Function (FED) for each of the four scenarios: FED1 = BAU, FED2Full-Employment GDP Controller, FED3Financial-Inflation Controller and FED4Inflation Controller.
+The Control Functions are plotted above.** Over time: FED1 (BAU) increases but hits a peak in 2010, FED2 shows numerous cyclical peaks, the largest being after 1980, FED3 is relatively stable but peaks around 2010 and FED4 is relatively stable without peaks.

-The next questions is what action the Fed has taken during shocks.
-The Shock Decomposition diagram above shows two regimes in which the Fed raises the Fed Funds Rate (FFR), Business as Usual and Inflation, and two regimes in which the FFR is decreased, Unemployment and Financial Inflation.
+The next question is "...what action the Fed has taken historically during shocks".
+The Shock Decomposition diagram above (created by the FED model in the Notes) shows two regimes in which the Fed raises the Fed Funds Rate (FFR), Business as Usual and Inflation, and two regimes in which the FFR is decreased, Unemployment and Financial Inflation.
 In general, these crises happened at different times historically so the Fed was not conflicted about policy directions.

 These results do not mean that the Federal Reserve is ineffective.
-A major function of the Federal Reserve to regulate the US Banking system.
+A major function of the Federal Reserve to regulate the US Banking System.
 Manipulating the FFR is one policy measure among many that are important to a stable Banking System.
-The Fed save the Banking System during the Subprime Mortgage Crisis (although it can be argued that stronger Banking Regulation could have prevented the crisis in the first place); without the Fed, economic consequences would have been much worse.
+The Fed saved the Banking System during the Subprime Mortgage Crisis (although it can be argued that stronger Banking Regulation could have prevented the crisis in the first place).
+Without the Fed, economic consequences would have been much worse.

 Notes